-There are several methods of debarking however, in general, is surgery to either damage or remove the vocal chords of a dog, lessening, dulling or eliminating its bark entirely.
+There are several methods of debarking however, in general, is surgery to either damage or remove the vocal cords of a dog, lessening, dulling, or eliminating its bark entirely.

 The procedure is done under a general anesthetic and, if done properly, has few complications although problems can develop as the dog ages.